livepeer/docs/docs/source/broadcasting.md

 ## Playing the Stream

-You can request your stream in a number of ways.
+You can request your stream from your local node, or remotely if your node is exposed to the world.

-* Request the stream using your channel through the per-broadcaster [web player](http://media.livepeer.org).
-Use the Eth address that is printed out in the Livepeer CLI or the node output.
-* Request the stream using the manifest ID through the [web player](http://media.livepeer.org/player.html).
 * Request the stream using `ffplay`

 ```
 $ ffplay http://localhost:8935/stream/{streamID}.m3u8
 ```

+* Request the stream using the manifest ID through the [web player](http://media.livepeer.org/player.html) which should pull from localhost only.
+* See [Reaching many viewers at scale](#reaching-many-viewers-at-scale) below for recommended scaled streaming setups.

 Note that the default playback port, 8935, is different than the internal API port, 7935, which is used for diagnostics such as `/manifestID`.